-Describe your influences, inspiration, and what you plan to bring:
+Describe your style, influences, inspiration, and what you plan to bring: